 - Duofix (made by Rolex)

-Incabloc is owned by the Swatch Group (who also own ETA), whereas Kif is through a complex system part of Rolex.
-There is a story that Kif was formed due to an argument Rolex had with Incabloc many years ago, and so they decided to make their own “superior” shock system as a result.
+Incabloc is an independent company and Kif is part of the Acrotec group.
+There is a story that Paraflex was formed due to an argument Rolex had with ETA (now part of the Swatch Group), and so they decided to make their own “superior” shock system as a result.

 To understand the need for the shock setting let’s take a look at how it evolved, and then we’ll take a look at how they work.